 3. Lenovo Yoga Chromebook C630

-+Powerful performance due to range of processor from Intel Core i3 to i5 processor
++Powerful performance due to range of processors from Intel Core i3 to i5 processor

 +Variety of ports